Testimony begins in trial of Palm Valley police chief

 Six witnesses took to the stands Tuesday in the trial against Palm Valley’s police chief.

-Alvaro Garza was arrested in 2018 and charged with three counts of tampering with a government record.
+Alvaro Garcia was arrested in 2018 and charged with three counts of tampering with a government record.

 The state alleges Palm Valley police Chief Alvaro Garcia falsified and submitted documents saying that three officers took a training course in person.